Altitude Of Denver Colorado In Feet

 Q: Are there any long-term health benefits to living at high altitude?

 A: Some studies suggest that long-term residents may have a lower risk of certain cardiovascular diseases due to physiological adaptations.
-However, there are also potential risks, such as pulmonary hypertension, so individual health outcomes can vary.
+Still, there are also potential risks, such as pulmonary hypertension, so individual health outcomes can vary.

 Q: Can altitude affect athletic performance?